Digital Audio Workstation (DAW) Gain Staging

 Why is it important

-Controlling levels is important when you mix 40+ channels and do not want to end up with very little headroom to work with.
+Controlling levels are important when you mix 40+ channels and do not want to end up with very little headroom to work with.
 It is easy to work your self into a too little headroom corner that forces you to restructure your mix several times in the process.

 Gain Staging starts outside you DAW